data-analysis-chiba-2023/day02-git/sm01_intro_to_git.md

-# STAT 540 - Seminar 1: Introduction to Git/GitHub and course mechanics
+# Reproducible Data Analysis Day 2: Introduction to Git/GitHub

 ## Learning Objectives

-By the end of this seminar, you should
+By the end of this class, you should

 - Have a conceptual understanding of what version control is and why it is important